nus-cs2103/website-base/admin/project-constraints.md

 **Your project should comply with the following constraints.** %%**Reason**: to increase comparability among projects and to maximize applicability of module learning outcomes in the project.%%

-* **Constraint-Morph**: The final product should be a result of morphing the given code base. i.e. enhance and/or evolve the given code to arrive at the new software.
+* **Constraint-Brownfield**: The final product should be a result of evolving/enhancing/morphing the given code base.
 However, you are allowed to replace all existing code with new code, as long as it is done incrementally. %%e.g. one feature/component at a time%%<br/>
   %%**Reason:** To ensure your code has a decent quality level from the start.%%

 * **Constraint-Typing-Preferred**: The product should be targeting users who can type fast and prefer typing over other means of input.<br>